 freezing temperatures and lake effect snow.

-I know winter will eventually come.
+I know winter will come.

 I know we cannot stave off